aptech/docs/docs/CR-use.rst

 ----------------
 .. function:: use fname

-    :param fname: literal or ^string, the name of a compiled file created using the compile or the saveall command.
+    :param fname: , the name of a compiled file created using the compile or the saveall command.
-    :type fname: TODO
+    :type fname: literal or ^string